Discover the Mesmerising Pyrénées Mountain Range

 Village Full of Delights

-The village of Saint Lary has everything you could wish for in terms of a week or two-week-long stay.
+The village of Saint Lary has everything you could wish for for a week or a two-week stay.
 There’s a host of restaurants, bars, and a range of food shops that offer everything from charcuterie to ready-made dishes to delicious chocolates and cheeses.
-In fact, you could easily book a self-catering stay in Saint Lary and eat delicious homemade-tasting food every day without even needing to switch the cooker on.
+In fact, you could easily book a self-catering stay in Saint Lary and eat delicious, homemade-tasting food every day without even needing to switch the cooker on.
 Add to this the fact that you can enjoy an alfresco aperitif in the winter sun, and you start to get a flavour of what this lovely village can bring.

 Bars with Endless Charm